hallfisk/Humanoid_Robots_TIF160/NN_TESTING_3/README.md

 ## Directory Structure

-- **Hubert_Code/**: Contains the main code for controlling Hubert's movements and interactions.
+- **Hubert_Code.ino**: Contains the main code for controlling Hubert's movements and interactions.

 - **experiment_adam_lr0.0002/**, **experiment_adam_lr0.001/**, **experiment_adam_lr0.01/**: Folders containing training and testing results for experiments using the Adam optimizer with different learning rates.